 I'm Catholic, but I don't support the Church's teachings on Pro-Life issues.

 Thank you for taking the time to read through what Catholics believe about these sometimes difficult issues.
 Hopefully it was educational and helps you on your faith journey.
-Hopefully, you can see that being Pro-Life isn't a pick one issue and forget the rest system; it's a deeply held belief concerning every facet of human life.
+At the end of the day, being Pro-Life isn't a pick one issue and forget the rest system; it's a deeply held belief concerning every facet of human life.
 If you are Catholic and struggling with the teachings of the Church, we suggest that you sincerely pray about them.
 You can also reach out to your local pastor or deacon with questions.